 I tried to focus on her, to really see her.
 She was opening up her purse, taking out another cigarette.
 As

 she held the flame up to her face I suddenly realized I knew her.
-She'd been in the store maybe half a dozen times, even
+She'd been in the store maybe four, five times, even

-flirted with me a little.
-And maybe he'd been with her too.
+flirted with me a little once.
+And maybe he'd been in there with her too.
 Maybe.
-Once.
+Half hiding behind her . . .

 She cracked a window open to let out the smoke, then leaned back, arms crossed, and gazed at me.